 by the long-suffering Sharyn November

 Parents-to-be: listen up.
 When you name your child, you are naming a person.
 You are not naming a pet, a computer, or a car.
-Please avoid "creative" spellings, names you think are "cute," bad initials (like PIG, ASS, et cetera), a first name that sounds like a last name, puns, names of dubious gender (although this does make a future sex change easier, should your child wish to have one), and nonsense.
+Please avoid "creative" spellings, names you think are "cute," bad initials (like PIG, ASS, et cetera), a first name that sounds like a last name, puns, and nonsense.
 You also need to strike a balance.
 Do not choose a name that everyone else is choosing this year, because your child will be a clone.
 Remember: no matter what his or her name is, he or she will be teased, so please be thoughtful.
 Ideally, give your child a name with a variety of possible abbreviations (like Elizabeth or Thomas), as well as a decent middle name as an alternative, so she or he can choose.

 If you yourself have what you consider a boringly normal name, and thus want to make sure your child's is "interesting," I suggest switching names.
 This way you will be "unique" and your child will not need therapy.